xyfJASON/diffusion-models-pytorch/docs/DDIM.md

 - `-c CONFIG`: path to the inference configuration file.
 - `--weights WEIGHTS`: path to the model weights (checkpoint) file.
+- `--sampler ddim`: set the sampler to DDIM.
 - `--n_samples N_SAMPLES`: number of samples.
 - `--save_dir SAVE_DIR`: path to the directory where samples will be saved.
 - `--mode MODE`: choose a sampling mode, the options are: